 “I’m taking a creative writing class because I want to write the Great American novel before I’m thirty.”

-“I’m taking a creative writing class because I feel inspired when I’m exploring my creativity and I’m considering writing a book one day.”
+“I’m taking a creative writing class because I feel inspired when I’m exploring my creativity, and I’m considering writing a book one day.”

 Know that you can choose to be intentional about your direction without knowing your final destination.
 No one has everything figured out, and that’s OK.
 You’re going to make mistakes, and that’s OK too.

-EVERYTHING STARTS WITH YOUR CORE VALUES
+EVERYTHING STARTS WITH YOUR CORE VALUES + VISION

 You know that whole ‘direction/destination thing’ you just read?
 Your core values are the key to choosing your direction.
 You don’t need to have your whole life figured out, but you DO need to know what matters most to you.

 When you know your core values, you can make sure the life you’re living on the outside matches what your heart is saying on the inside.
 This is where the magic begins!

 NEXT, ACCEPT RESPONSIBILITY

 A huge part of intentional living is accepting that you have the power to change.
-This is where I was stuck for a long time.
-I wasn’t ready to make hard choices; staying stuck was easier (at least in the short term.)
+This is where I was stuck for a very long time.
+I wasn’t ready to make hard choices.
+Instead, staying put was easier (at least in the short term).

 - Life isn’t supposed to be fun.